 Thanks to United’s Excursionist Perk, you can book a round-trip ticket in economy class from the U.S. to the Caribbean for 35,000 miles.

 It’s not the cheapest mileage cost, but the free stopover allows you to see more of a beautiful part of the world.

 12. Fly From China to Fiji in Business Class (75K United Miles)

-One of the best parts about using frequent flyer miles to travel is how you can tailor travel to your style.
+One of the best parts of using frequent flyer miles to travel is how you can tailor travel to your style.

 With regularly available cheap airfare from the United States to China, you can save your miles to book a round-trip from China to a destination in Oceania like Fiji.

-For 70,000 United miles round-trip, you can fly business class to Fiji from China.
-If economy is more your thing, you can fly round-trip for 35,000 United miles.
+For 75,000 United miles round-trip, you can fly business class to Fiji from China.
+If economy class is more your thing, you can fly round-trip for 35,000 United miles.

 13. Fly From the U.S. to Northern South America (Starting at 20K United Miles)